Bug report #10338

 I would prefer to have this as an option, since it requires some computations and may return blank polygons when the union is not doable (when the input polygons are invalid are when the on-the-fly simplification gives invalid polygons).

-#4 Updated by Hugo Mercier almost 10 years ago
+#4 Updated by Hugo Mercier over 10 years ago

 • Pull Request or Patch supplied changed from No to Yes